Stu's Quick Q&A

 Why did you become a driving instructor?

 Growing up with a dad as a driving instructor I always wanted to follow in his footsteps.
 One of my earliest memories is sitting in his 1990’s Ford Escort pretending to drive and giving lessons.
+It’s a rewarding career and something I love doing.

 What’s the best part of your job?